 How long does it take for a request to be processed?

 Within six months you will receive the first information about whether entries about you exist in the indexes of the State Security Service.
-Due to the increasing number of requests sent and the work involved in processing them, it can take up to two and half years before an applicant is able to view the records or receive copies.
+Due to the increasing number of requests sent and the work involved in processing them, it can take up to two years before an applicant is able to view the records or receive copies.
 The staff of the Federal Commissioner is making efforts to reduce this waiting period.

 Did the State Security Service also keep records on people who were minors at the time?